Pre-employment medical examination and periodic medical examinations

 Criminal penalties

-The provisions relating to the pre-employment medical check are imperative.
-In the event of a violation of these provisions, the employer may be sentenced to imprisonment between 8 days and 6 months and/or a fine between EUR 251 and EUR 25,000.
+The employer must comply with the provisions applicable to pre-employment medical examinations.
+If they fail to do so, they may be sentenced to a prison term of between 8 days and 6 months, and/or a fine of between EUR 251 and EUR 25,000.

 Online services and forms